What is ROI in Medical Billing? - Meaning and its Importance

 This can include things like sending a patient’s chart to another doctor, providing records to an insurance company for a claim, or giving medical history to an attorney handling a legal case.

-The purpose of Release of Information (ROI) is to share a patient’s medical records securely, accurately, and only with authorized parties.
-It ensures sensitive health information is protected under HIPAA, supports timely and informed patient care, helps insurance companies process claims, and meets legal requirements for record disclosure.
-A well-managed ROI process keeps the right information flowing where it’s needed while safeguarding patient privacy.
+The purpose of Release of Information (ROI) is to share a patient's medical records securely, accurately, and only with authorized parties.
+It ensures sensitive health information is protected under HIPAA, supports timely and informed patient care, helps insurance companies process claims faster.
+Practices that combine a clean ROI process with accurate claims submission see significantly fewer payment delays and rejections and meet legal requirements for record disclosure.
+A well-managed ROI process keeps the right information flowing where it's needed while safeguarding patient privacy.

 Step-by-Step Process for Releasing Medical Information (ROI)